 Subclinical hyperthyroidism is a condition that develops when the amount of thyroid stimulating hormone (TSH) in your blood is low.
-TSH is made in the brain and controls how much thyroid hormones are made.
-You may experience symptoms even though your thyroid hormone levels are normal.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+TSH is made in the brain and controls how much thyroid hormone is made.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.
+Subclinical hyperthyroidism can lead to hyperthyroidism.

 What are the signs and symptoms of subclinical hyperthyroidism?

 The signs and symptoms may develop slowly, sometimes over several years.